 Before authorizing an employee (Faculty, Staff, Student Assistant, or Volunteer) to drive any vehicle* on university business they must comply with the following requirements/steps:

 *Note that 'vehicle' includes but is not limited to the employee's personal vehicle, a rental vehicle, state vehicle (i.e. car, truck, van, electric cart, farm equipment, etc.)

-Employees who drive on university business must be enrolled in the Employer Pull Notification program.
+Employees who drive on university business must be enrolled in the Employer Pull Notification Program.
 The California Department of Motor Vehicles provides an initial DMV report to the university and sends updated reports when there is a change to the employee's driving record, i.e. tickets, suspension, etc. When driving records raise significant doubt as to a person’s ability to drive safely, permission to drive on University or State business will be re-assessed on a case-by-case basis.
 The Employer Pull Notification program is key to maintaining the safety of our drivers and campus community at large.

 Employees who drive on university business must have completed the CSU approved Defensive Driver Training Program (DDTP) in the past four years and have agreed to re-certify every four years.
-This program is mandated for employees who drive on university business at a frequency of at least once per month and for all student assistants who are to be authorized to drive on university business, regardless of driving frequency.
+This training is mandated for employees who drive on university business at a frequency of at least once per month and for all student assistants who are to be authorized to drive on university business, regardless of driving frequency.
 This program is now offered on-line and is recommended for all employees, not just those who are mandated to take the training.

 If using a private vehicle on university business, the employee must complete and have on file in the department a current STD Form 261--Authorization to Use Privately Owned Vehicle on State Business.
 This form needs to be re-certified annually and maintained in the employing department.

 Employees who drive on university business must review and agree to abide by the California State University (CSU) Use of University and Private Vehicle Policy Guidelines.